How to Format a USB Drive to FAT32 on Mac without Losing Data

 How to Recover Data Lost From a Flash Drive During Formatting

-Step 1.
-Connect your USB drive to your Mac.
+Step 2.
+Once Disk Drill is installed, securely connect your USB drive to your Mac.

 FAQ